Biden administration sues Texas over new voting restrictions

 The legislation in Texas set off a summer of walkouts by Democrats, for which Republicans threatened them with arrest, and Abbott vetoed the paychecks of thousands of rank-and-file staffers when the bill failed to reach him sooner.
 At one point, more than 50 Democratic lawmakers decamped to Washington, bringing the Texas Capitol to a grinding halt for 38 days.

-Democrats had hoped to pressure Congress into passing new voting rights protections at the federal level.
-Both those efforts have stalled, including another attempt Wednesday.
+Texas Democrats had hoped the gambit would pressure Congress into passing new voting rights protections at the federal level, but those efforts have repeatedly stalled.
+GOP senators oppose the Democratic voting bills as a “power grab.”

 Texas is among at least 18 states that have enacted new voting restrictions since the 2020 election, according to the Brennan Center for Justice.
 The laws are part of a national GOP campaign, including in Florida, Georgia and Arizona, to tighten voting laws in the name of security, partly driven by former President Donald Trump’s false claims that the election was stolen.

 Trump has called on Abbott to audit the election results in Texas, even though he won the state.
+Last month, Abbott appointed a new state elections chief, attorney John Scott, who briefly joined Trump’s legal team last year as it challenged the 2020 results.